 Bona Dea was an elusive ancestral Roman goddess; her cult spread to Provence because of the trading links of the region with Rome.
 The ears mean that the goddess listened to the prayers of her worshippers.

-(left) Statue of Neptune erected by the "renunclarii", a guild of boatmen who were inland sailors (IInd century AD); (centre-above) relief showing the loading of a bale; (centre-below) lead ingots from Germany; (right) copper (above) and tin (below with a Greek trademark showing Hermes) ingots from Spain
+(left) Statue of Neptune erected by the "renunclarii", a guild of boatmen who were inland sailors (IInd century AD - see a bronze statue of the god at Lyon); (centre-above) relief showing the loading of a bale (see a similar one at Augsburg); (centre-below) lead ingots from Germany; (right) copper (above) and tin (below with a Greek trademark showing Hermes) ingots from Spain

 Because of its position near the mouth of the River Rhône, Arles was with Marseille and Narbonne, the most important Roman harbour of Southern France.
 Goods carried by sea ships were moved to small boats which could be towed upstream and reach the inland towns (see a relief in the Lapidary Museum of Avignon).
 A similar change of vessel occurred at Ostia as shown by a local mosaic.
 Arles was also a port of call for ships on the route between Spain and Italy and one of export for the products of Gaul and Germany.